 Air Quality Monitoring and Assessment

-The Monitoring and Assessment Branch (MAB) is a collection of scientists, technicians and specialists who measure pollutants in the District's ambient air on a regular basis.
-MAB professionals are responsible for the following:
+The Monitoring and Assessment Branch is a collection of scientists, technicians and specialists who measure pollutants in the District's air on a regular basis.
+They are responsible for the following:

 A 24-hour ambient air monitoring network keeps track of pollutant levels in the District's air.
-Our staff operates and maintains five different monitoring stations and pollutant-specific equipment, collects samples, conducts monitoring studies, and reports data to the United States Environmental Protection Agency (EPA).
+Our staff operates and maintains five different monitoring stations and pollutant-specific equipment, collects samples, conducts studies, and reports data to the United States Environmental Protection Agency.

 We track air quality trends over time and report them to EPA.
 We also provide real time air quality conditions (air quality forecasts, advisories, and Air Quality Index) to the public on a regular basis.